DUChae/SQL-Challenges-Solutions/README.md

 </p>

 ## Description
-The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank , LeetCode executed on MySQL environment compiled with helpful Resources & references related to the challenges.
+The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank  executed on MySQL environment compiled with helpful Resources & references related to the challenges.

 ## Domains